graycoreio/daffodil/README.md

 - To run the foundation-app that points to the built `@daffodil/core` module, run `ng serve --app=foundation-demo`.
 This will serve the foundation-app to `localhost:4200`.

 ## Contributing

 Please read the [contributing guidelines here](https://github.com/graycore/daffodil/blob/master/CONTRIBUTING.md).

-## Development server

-Run `ng serve --app=myapp` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build

-Run `npm build:lib` to build the @daffodil/core project.
+Run `npm run-script build:lib` to build the `@daffodil/core` project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ## Release